dhanagudipudi/OIG-Assignment/README.md

 # Installation

 The project has been tested in a clean environment and runs smoothly with all dependencies on both PyCharm Community and Professional Editions.
 Therefore, it should be relatively easy to execute.
+Plase download the "OIG-Assignment.ZIP" from Source Code folder and import the project for execution.

 However, if any issues are encountered, follow these steps to set up the environment with the required dependencies: